-When about 16 Years of Age, I happen'd to meet with a Book written by one Tryon, recommending a Vegetable Diet.
+When about 16 years of age I happened to meet with a book, written by one Tryon, recommending a vegetable diet.
 I determined to go into it.
-My Brother being yet unmarried, did not keep House, but boarded himself & his Apprentices in another Family.
-My refusing to eat Flesh occasioned an Inconveniency, and I was frequently chid for my singularity.
-I made my self acquainted with Tryon's Manner of preparing some of his Dishes, such as Boiling Potatoes, or Rice, making Hasty Pudding, & a few others, and then propos'd to my Brother, that if he would give me Weekly half the Money he paid for my Board, I would board my self.
+My brother, being yet unmarried, did not keep house, but boarded himself and his apprentices in another family.
+My refusing to eat flesh occasioned an inconveniency, and I was frequently chid for my singularity.
+I made myself acquainted with Tryon's manner of preparing some of his dishes, such as boiling potatoes or rice, making hasty pudding, and a few others, and then proposed to my brother, that if he would give me, weekly, half the money he paid for my board, I would board myself.
 He instantly agreed to it, and I presently found that I could save half what he paid me.
-This was an additional Fund for buying Books: But I had another Advantage in it.
-My Brother and the rest going from the Printing House to their Meals, I remain'd there alone, and dispatching presently my light Repast, (which often was no more than a Bisket or a Slice of Bread, a Handful of Raisins or a Tart from the Pastry Cook's, and a Glass of Water) had the rest of the Time till their Return, for Study, in which I made the greater Progress from that greater Clearness of Head & quicker Apprehension which usually attend Temperance in Eating & Drinking.
-And now it was that being on some Occasion made asham'd of my Ignorance in Figures, which I had twice fail'd in learning when at School, I took Cocker's Book of Arithmetick, & went thro' the whole by my self with great Ease. - I also read Seller's & Sturmy's Books of Navigation, & became acquainted with the little Geometry they contain, but never proceeded far in that Science .-And I read about this Time Locke on Human Understanding and the Art of Thinking by Messrs du Port Royal.
+This was an additional fund for buying books.
+But I had another advantage in it.
+My brother and the rest going from the printing-house to their meals, I remained there alone, and, despatching presently my light repast, which often was no more than a bisket or a slice of bread, a handful of raisins or a tart from the pastry-cook's, and a glass of water, had the rest of the time till their return for study, in which I made the greater progress, from that greater clearness of head and quicker apprehension which usually attend temperance in eating and drinking.

+And now it was that, being on some occasion made asham'd of my ignorance in figures, which I had twice failed in learning when at school, I took Cocker's book of Arithmetick, and went through the whole by myself with great ease.
+I also read Seller's and Shermy's books of Navigation, and became acquainted with the little geometry they contain; but never proceeded far in that science.
+And I read about this time Locke On Human Understanding, and the Art of Thinking, by Messrs. du Port Royal.